 Card brands introduce ongoing technical and business enhancements that may affect the way you accept card payments.
 As a merchant, you are required to follow the procedures set by them.
 These enhancements may require you to review your operating procedures, and modify them as necessary by the required implementation date.
 Below is a list of current compliant releases.

 Visa, Mastercard, and Discover are introducing a new purchase return authorization mandate that will affect all merchants that process customer returns.
 Currently, Moneris authorizes merchant returns on behalf of the card issuer.
-Effective April 18, 2020, Moneris will be required to send return authorization requests to the card issuer for approval.

 The new return authorization process will enable issuers to update cardholders’ online banking statements in real time.
 This process will help enhance cardholder confidence in the payments system, as the information they receive on purchase returns will better align with what they see on purchases.